 “Is this it?
 Is this all?”

 Fearful thoughts like these make us react in ways we never thought we would.

-Well, yes, that’s all great in theory… but when it comes to practice and reality, truth be told, we respond in some pretty shitty ways sometimes (pardon my French).
+Yes – and that all sounds good in theory.
+When it comes to real life examples, let’s be honest – we respond in some pretty shitty ways sometimes (pardon my French).